Before starting your EB-1A petition, ask yourself:

 Under the Kazarian two-part analysis, USCIS first looks to see if a petitioner has shown recognition of his or her achievement in the field by a one-time achievement, i.e., a major, internationally recognized award, and if not, if the petition has satisfied at least three of the ten criteria listed at 8 C.F.R. § 204.5(h)(3)(i)-(x) (for more information on these criteria, please refer to the previous post titled "EB-1A Petitions").

-Once, and only after, the petitioner has met the first-step evidence requirements, USCIS then considers the totality of the evidence provided to conduct a final merits determination: assessing whether the record shows sustained national or international acclaim and recognized achievement, indicating the petitioner is among the small percentage at the very top of the field of endeavor.
+Only after the petitioner has met the first-step evidence requirements does USCIS consider the totality of the evidence provided to conduct a final merits determination: assessing whether the record shows sustained national or international acclaim and recognized achievement, indicating the petitioner is among the small percentage at the very top of the field of endeavor.
 Therefore, if a petitioner cannot overcome the hurdle (submission of evidence satisfying at least 3 of the 10 criteria at 8 C.F.R. § 204.5(h)(3)) at the first step, the petitioner will not have an opportunity to receive a final merits determination.

 How do we prepare a particular EB-1A petition?